gracesjy/bdae/README.md

 Because it implements the ***Oracle Data Cartridge Interface***, it is not limited to a specific schema and supports ***Dynamic SQL***.
 (contact : gracesjy@naver.com)<br>

-***BDAE*** is built on Oracle In-Database technology and has platform features that enable ***Oracle Database(TM)*** to be used not only as a simple storage for general AI tasks, but also as a non-stop operating environment without the overhead of data movement during learning and inference.
+***It*** is built on Oracle In-Database technology and has platform features that enable ***Oracle Database(TM)*** to be used not only as a simple storage for general AI tasks, but also as a non-stop operating environment without the overhead of data movement during learning and inference.

 ![Oracle_In_Database.png](./images/Oracle_In_Database.png)

-Below Image shows the operating location of BDAE(TM) in the form of Oracle In-Database.
+Below Image shows the operating location of BDAE in the form of Oracle In-Database.
 Parallel distributed processing is a feature of Oracle In-Database, and analysts do not need to consider it in their modules, which increases the reusability of logic.
-In addition, the fact that it can be integrated with various analysis engines can be seen as an advantage of BDAE(TM) .
+In addition, the fact that it can be integrated with various analysis engines can be seen as an advantage of BDAE.

 ![BDAE_ARCH.png](./images/BDAE_ARCH.png)